stephencz/stephencz-com/_posts/2019-07-08-singletons.md

 The pattern is classifed as a creational pattern, meaning it is a pattern that manages the creation of objects.

 Specifically, the Singleton manages the creation of itself.
-The intent behind the pattern was originally defined as to:
+The intent behind the pattern was originally defined as:

 >  Ensure a class only has one instance, and provide a global point of access to it.

+This is as concise a definition you will find.
+A Singleton does two things.
+Its ensures that a class, typically itself, has only one instance.
+And it provides a global point of access to that instance.

+### When and Why?